gnosis/dex-research/dFusion/dFusion.rst

 Since price finding and order matching is a computationally expensive task, the account state must not change while the optimization problem is ongoing, as this could potentially invalidate correct solutions (e.g. a withdraw could lead to insufficient balance for a matched trade).
 As soon as the matching of a closed batch is applied, pending withdrawls and deposits can again be applied to the state.

-To summarize, here is a list of state that is stored inside the smart contract:
+To summarize, here is a list of state that is storeorder-checkpointd inside the smart contract:
-- Merkle-root-state-hash of all token balances
+- blanace-state-hash of all token balances
 - Bi-Map of accounts public keys (ethereum addresses) to dƒusion accountId
 - Bi-Map of ERC20 token addresses to internal dƒusion tokenId that the exchange supports
 - Several rolling hashes of pending orders, withdrawls and deposit requests (SHA)
-- Map of stateTransitionId to pair of "valid withdrawel requests merkle-root" (SHA) and bitmap of already claimed withdraws
+- Map of stateTransitionId to pair of "valid withdrawal requests merkle-root" (SHA) and bitmap of already claimed withdraws
 - Current state of the batch auction (e.g. *price-finding* vs. *order-collection*)